Arthur Dodd (British Army soldier): Spectator in Hell

 Dodd's story is told in the book Spectator in Hell by Colin Rushton, first published by Pharaoh Press in 1998 and subsequently republished by Summersdale Publishers Ltd in 2001 and 2005.
 His story was also told in the television documentaries Satan at His Best (1995) and in the BBC's Auschwitz: The Forgotten Witness (1997).
-In the latter programme, Dodd returned to Auschwitz to find the location of Camp E715, and tried unsuccessfully to gain admission to the IG Farben plant to claim the 14 months backwages he said they owed him for his forced wartime labour there.
+In the latter programme, Dodd returned to Auschwitz to find the location of Camp E715, and tried unsuccessfully to gain admission to the IG Farben plant to claim the 14 months back wages he said they owed him for his forced wartime labour there.

-Decline and death
+Decline in health and death

 In November 2009 it was reported in the Wirral News that, aged 90, Dodd was battling with Alzheimer's disease and required full-time care at a care home in Cheshire.
 A campaign was launched to raise the £500 a week needed to cover the cost of his care.
 He died in the early hours of 17 January 2011 aged 91.